 Strawflowers are a different type of flower but no less qualified as a cut and come again flower.
 The blooms don’t have petals like so many other flowers.
 Instead, the flowers are made up of bracts, which are papery leaves.
 It’s what makes a strawflower bloom squeak when you squeeze it.

-Strawflowers are warm-season annuals that thrive in the heat of summer until a frost.
+Strawflowers are warm-season annuals that thrive in summer heat until a frost.
 Once established, they’re also a great drought-tolerant flower, so they don’t require a lot of water.
 Strawflowers can grow in moderate climates with cooler summers, but they may not be as productive.

 The seeds are easy to sow directly in the garden, or like many other warm-season flowers, you can start them indoors to give your plants a head start.